 Here is a list of some common errors made by automated translations and by inexperienced translators.
 Although specific to French/English many of these errors apply to other languages as well.

 Refers to words spelled similarly, in two languages but with different meanings.
 For example, 'actuel' in French could easily but mistakenly be translated to 'actual,' in English.
 In French however 'actuel' means 'current'.

 Faux Sens (Wrong meaning for the context)

 Some words have multiple meanings and so a translator needs to understand the context before deciding which meaning fits.
 For example the French word 'important' can be translated as either 'important' or 'large' A 'une population importante' could be translated as 'an important population', or a ‘large population’.
 'Fatale' in French can mean ‘fatal’ but it can also mean ‘inevitable’.
 The meaning and intent of the text is critical when you have multiple meanings for the same word.

 These errors typically occur when machine translators or inexperienced translators try to translate expressions literally.
 For example, the French expression ‘J’ai le cafard’ means ‘I’m feeling a little down’.
 The literal translation into English however is ‘I have the cockroach’.

 Contresens (Opposite meaning)

 Errors occur when words or phrases have not been translated, for whatever reason.
-A translator may not understand, or agree with part of the text and may omit it.
-This is a serious error as information is missing.
+A translator may not understand, or may simply have missed part of the text.
+This can be a serious error as information is missing.

 A particular problem arises when the translator has to deal with abbreviations, which is often the case in medical translations.
-In many cases, there are several possible abbreviations for the same term, and even sometimes the same abbreviation for multiple terms.
+In many cases, there are several possible abbreviations for the same term.

 Units of measurement errors: